averkoc/lxprivate/docs/drafts/ws2a_ideas.md

 layout: default
 ---

+* What the Shell is?
+    * It is a program that is defined to be started when user logs in - see /etc/password
+* What the prompt shows?
+    * (1) Your user account, (2) the computer's (host's) name where you are logged in, (3) the directory where you are currently - not the special symbol for your home directory that is used instead of /home/youraccount/ that would occupy a lot of space.
+* What happens when you write something and press enter?
+    * The shell expects that it is a program's name (= command) that you want to start and tries to find it.
+    * Where it looks for it?
+        * From the directories list in the `PATH` **environment variable**
+* What are the extra data you can type after program (=command) name?
+    * They are options and arguments that the shells gives to the program that it starts

 # 🐚 Shell Workshop 1 — Understanding the Shell & Thinking in Commands

 ## 🧠 What the Shell Is